nicovogelaar/paginator-module/README.md

 #### Enable module

-Enabling the module in your `application.config.php` file.
+Enable the module in your `application.config.php` file.

 ```php